FYC Syreeta 'Trumpet Lady' Thompson and Tom Nazziola Land as GRAMMY® Contenders for 'With You I'm Born Again'

 For Your Grammy® Consideration in the Category of Best Arrangement, Instrumental, and Vocals.

-NEW YORK, Oct.
-5, 2025 /PRNewswire-PRWeb/ -- Celebrated artist, Syreeta Thompson, known as "The Trumpet Lady," joins forces with award-winning composer, Tom Nazziola, to deliver an unforgettable rendition of the timeless classic, "With You I'm Born Again."
+NEW YORK CITY, Oct.
+8, 2025 /PRNewswire-PRWeb/ -- Celebrated artist, Syreeta Thompson, known as "The Trumpet Lady," joins forces with award-winning composer, Tom Nazziola, to deliver an unforgettable rendition of the timeless classic, "With You I'm Born Again."
 This stunning arrangement is now up for Grammy® consideration in the category of Best Arrangement, Instrumental, and Vocals.

 With Thompson's soaring trumpet lines and Nazziola's masterful arrangement, the recording breathes fresh life into one of music's most beloved classics.
 This moving track bridges genres—jazz, classical, and soul—while maintaining a universal resonance that speaks directly to the heart of listeners.